Refridgerating/ProjectPlant/README.md

 ## Feature Highlights
 - Versioned REST API (`/api/v1`) with shared FastAPI middleware, request logging, and CORS configuration.
 - Weather ingestion from weather.gov with caching, station resolution, and normalization for UI consumption.
-- Plant intelligence that merges local reference data with remote sources (POWO, Trefle, OpenFarm) and caches suggestions + care profiles.
+- Plant intelligence that merges local reference data with remote sources (POWO, iNaturalist) and caches suggestions + care profiles.
 - Penman-Monteith irrigation modeller that turns climate samples into actionable watering guidance for smart pots and garden zones.
 - Local catalog of pots, irrigation zones, and plant records with mock data to bootstrap the UI.
 - Optional MQTT connection (asyncio-mqtt) to publish/subscribe to hardware devices, ready for local Mosquitto.